 If you want more efficiency when it’s cold outside, a heat pump is a £1,000 option which helps the Enyaq use less power for the heater when it’s wintery.
 That’s standard on some rivals like the Nissan Ariya and even the Leaf, but we reckon it’s worth having if you regularly intend to go on longer journeys and don’t want to wear a coat the whole way in winter to save a few miles.

 When you come to charge, the Enyaq takes between six and eight hours on a home wallbox, depending on the battery size.
-If you are out and about and need a rapid charge, both models only take a 50kW DC feed as standard, which seems a little pedestrian by 2021 standards.
-You can upgrade that to a faster 100kW for the small battery model and 125kW for the larger one, but it’ll cost you £440.
+If you are out and about and need a rapid charge, all models now accept a 120kW for the small battery model and 125kW for the larger one - this used to be an option, so check if you are buying a car from stock.
 This will mean that you charge from 10 to 80 per cent in 38 minutes.

 So, the big question is – are we disappointed?
 Is this a better car than the ID.4 and Mach-e?
 Has it been worth the wait?
 Well, the Enyaq drives brilliantly.
 It’s not as exciting as the Ford and the big wheels don’t help refinement, but it’s extremely relaxing and performs effortlessly.
 We also love the interior on the more expensive models, and the quality is mostly good enough.
 It’s still not perfect in places, but it certainly doesn’t feel as pared-back as the ID.3 and ID.4.